-If you have your own ticketing system that is capable of creating tickets by email and you add your ticketing system's email address as a contact for your subscription, Acquia Support's ticketing system may then create reciprocal tickets in your system.
+If you have your own ticketing system that is capable of creating tickets by email and you add your ticketing system's email address as a contact for your subscription, Acquia's ticketing system may then create reciprocal tickets in your system.
 This can create a communication loop in which both systems repeatedly send automated emails to one another.
-Situations like this can interfere with Acquia's ticketing workflow, and may result in responses to tickets being lost or missed by Acquia Support.
+Situations like this can interfere with Acquia's ticketing workflow, and may result in responses to tickets being lost or missed.
 You can prevent this from happening by performing either of the following actions:

 - Remove your ticketing system's contact email from your subscription